Those heading to beaches across Fife to cool off have been warned about smacks of jellyfish that have washed ashore.

-The Lion’s Mane, one of the largest species of jellyfish in the world, was spotted on local beaches like Leven in Fife.
+The Lion’s Mane, one of the largest species of jellyfish in the world, has been spotted on several beaches including at Leven.

-Pictures taken at Leven beach on Saturday showed two different species of jellyfish washed up on the sand.
+Pictures taken at Leven beach previously showed two different species of jellyfish.

 One of the jellyfish captured in pictures shared by Lesley MacDonald were identified as a Lion’s Mane.

-Taking to social media to warn locals of the risks, Tracy Mcwha said she witnessed young people stung in Leven on Saturday.
+Taking to social media to warn locals of the risks, some have reported stings.

-Caroline Paton confirmed to The Courier that her son had to be taken to hospital after an encounter with a jellyfish in Fife over the weekend.
+In 2021, Caroline Paton confirmed to The Courier that her son had to be taken to hospital after an encounter with a jellyfish in Fife.

 “Parents, be aware of a new jellyfish-type visitor to Fife,” she said.